Get help today 888-744-0069 or sign up for 24/7 text support.

 • Mental health.
 Drug addiction causes changes in the way the brain functions and the way a person behaves.
 This could manifest as increased anxiety and agitation, depression, and even symptoms of psychosis.

-Treating a co-occurring condition is more complex than treating a substance use disorder alone because the underlying mental health condition will need to be addressed along with the substance use disorder.
+Treating a co-occurring condition is more complex than treating a substance use disorder (SUD) alone because the underlying mental health condition will need to be addressed along with the SUD.
 The chances of relapse are increased significantly when treatment doesn’t address underlying mental health issues.
-Dual diagnosis treatment centers provide specialized care to make sure that you get the help you need in order to maintain sobriety over the long term.
+Dual diagnosis treatment centers provide specialized care to make sure that you get the help you need to maintain sobriety over the long term.

 When you first take a drug, you are not accustomed to the effects, so you feel them intensely.
 Over time, though, the body begins to adapt in a process called tolerance.
 As tolerance grows, the body needs the drug more frequently or in higher amounts to produce the same outcomes.3